hyperledger/firefly/doc-site/docs/tutorials/custom_contracts/cardano.md

 It also emits three events:
  - `TransactionAccepted(string)` is emitted when the transaction is included in a block.
  - `TransactionRolledBack(string)` is emitted if the transaction was included in a block, and that block got rolled back.
-This happens maybe once or twice a day on the Cardano network, so it is unlikely that you will ever see it in practice (but more likely than some other chains).
+This happens maybe once or twice a day on the Cardano network, which is more likely than some other chains, so your code must be able to gracefully handle rollbacks.
  - `TransactionFinalized(string)` is emitted when the transaction has been on the chain for "long enough" that it is effectively immutable.
 It is up to your tolerance risk.

 These three events are all automatically handled by the connector.